Self-contained VLOOKUP

-To make a self-contained VLOOKUP formula, you can convert the table to an array constant inside of VLOOKUP.
+To make a self-contained lookup formula, you can use an array constant inside of the VLOOKUP function.
 In the example shown, the formula in F7 is:

 =VLOOKUP(E7,{0,"F";60,"D";70,"C";80,"B";90,"A"},2,TRUE)